chrischernoff/chrischernoff.github.com/source/_posts/2013-03-19-setting-up-git-and-github-on-your-mac.md

 $ git credential-osxkeychain
 ```

-If the helper has been installed successfully, the terminal will give you instructions on how to use it:
+Once again, if the helper has been installed successfully, the terminal will give you instructions on how to use it:

 {% codeblock lang:bash %}
 Usage: git credential-osxkeychain <get|store|erase>
 {% endcodeblock %}

-If see the above message, proceed to [Setup Github](#setupgithub).
+If see the above message, you are now able to access Git repositories using the HTTPS method.
+There's a very good chance that this is the only method you will need to access repositories and you can [move on to my final notes](#done).

 If you don't see the above message, you hit a snag along the way.
 Try going through the [keychain helper install](#keychainhelper) steps again.

-## <a id="setupgithub"></a>Setup Github
-{% img right /uploads/2013/03/github.jpg 300 %}

-"_[GitHub](http://en.wikipedia.org/wiki/GitHub) is a web-based hosting service for software development projects that use the Git revision control system._"

-Go to [Github.com](http://www.github.com) and create a free account if you haven't already.
+Otherwise, if you have a specific reason that you need to access Git repositories using SSH, proceed to [SSH Keys](#sshkeys).

-#### SSH Keys
+#### <a id="sshkeys"></a>SSH Keys (optional step)
 _"[SSH](http://en.wikipedia.org/wiki/Secure_Shell#Definition) uses public-key cryptography to authenticate the remote computer and allow it to authenticate the user, if necessary.
 There are several ways to use SSH; one is to use automatically generated public-private key pairs to simply encrypt a network connection, and then use password authentication to log on."_

 An SSH key basically lets your computer uniquely identify itself when it connects to servers.
 If Github is aware of the key your computer is using, you won't have to enter your Github username/password every time you connect.

-Therefore, it is important that you don't share your SSH key.

 ##### Check for pre-existing SSH keys on your computer
 Let's see if your computer has one or more keys already installed: